RetroReversing/retroReversing/pages/n64/OmanArchive.md

 Verilog is a Hardware Description Language used to Design and verify hardware.
 The HW and HW2 folders contain Verilog source code for the Nintendo 64 hardware, including the prototype development boards.

 HW.old contains version 1.0 of the RCP Verilog source code presumably for archival reasons.

+{% include link-to-other-post.html post="/verilog" description="For more information about Verilog source code click here" %}

 ---
 # INCLUDE Folder